dhananjay-shahane/petrophysics-project/replit.md

 ### User Interface
 - Advanced docking workspace with draggable and resizable panels
 - Multiple panel types: Wells, Well Log Plot, Data Browser, Zonation, Feedback
+- **Window Management with Bottom Taskbar**:
+  - Minimize any panel by clicking the minimize button (—) in the panel header
+  - Minimized panels are removed from the layout and appear in a sticky bottom taskbar
+  - Each minimized panel shows as a button with its title and a maximize icon
+  - Click the maximize button to restore the panel to its previous position
+  - The bottom taskbar automatically appears when panels are minimized and hides when empty
 - Dark/light theme support via next-themes
 - Responsive menu bar with dropdown menus